Checking Down: News and notes from the off-season - CFL.ca

 TORONTO ARGONAUTS

+– According to a report from 3DownNation‘s John Hodge, the Argos are set to announce their coordinators for the 2020 season (CFL.ca).

+– The Argos have signed American defensive back Stanley Jean-Baptiste through the 2022 season (Argonauts.ca).

-– The Toronto Argonauts signed American defensive back Shaq Richardson through 2021 and signed American defensive back Jeff Richards (CFL.ca).
+– In more roster news, Toronto also signed American DL Whitney Richardson and American DB Kadeem Satchell (Argonauts.ca).

-– Head coach Ryan Dinwiddie and the Argos are looking at the QBs they already have in house ahead of free agency next month (Chris O’Leary, CFL.ca).

 OTTAWA REDBLACKS